martbetz/The-Promura-Project/FAQs.md

 - a photo of the front of the lens that clearly displays the full description and serial number engraved on the faceplate
 - a photo of the rear of the lens that clearly evidences the mount type

+<h4>That lens looks like a Spiratone/Soligor/Joeblogs lens that I have!
+Can I send you the details?</h4>

+You can, but I won't be using them without supporting evidence — my friend's sister's husband looks like Elvis, but I don't think he'll be handed the keys to Graceland any time soon.

 <h4>Why are there no links to some of the original sources?</h4>

 Many of the sources are auction and sale listings, and they often tend to disapear once the lenses move on.
 In an ideal world, everything would be archived; however, one has to be considerate of data use and copyright restrictions.
 Having said all this, I still record the important stuff within the detailed summaries (doing so takes time, though, so I throw myself down on your patience).